 With the success of M-Pesa, more services have been added.
-Customers can use the services to pay their rent or utility bills, and loans, insurance and savings are also offered.
-With time the company have also added a ride sharing service, called Little, an e-commerce platform – Masoko, and music streaming service called Songa.
+Customers can use the services to pay their rent or utility bills, and loans, insurance, and savings are also offered.
+With time the company has also added a ride-sharing service, called Little, an e-commerce platform – Masoko, and a music streaming service called Songa.

 Digitizing the unbanked

-M-Pesa and their competitors hope to bring about more financial inclusion by deeper penetrating the unbanked.
-Research in 2018 estimated that 1.7 billion people, or 31% of the world don’t have bank accounts.
+M-Pesa and its competitors hope to bring about more financial inclusion by deeper penetrating the unbanked.
+Research in 2018 estimated that 1.7 billion people or 31% of the world don’t have bank accounts.
 The African continent has the lowest bank branch penetrations with only 5 bank branches per 100,000 people (compared to 32 per 100,000 in North America).
-M-Pesa hopes to eventually transform into bank, and reduce the unbanked rates in African countries, and other unbanked nations.
+M-Pesa hopes to eventually transform into the bank, and reduce the unbanked rates in African countries, and other unbanked nations.

 4. What are the benefits of mobile payments?

-- Speed - With mobile wallets, consumers only need to present their phone, and they are free to go in seconds.
-Unlike chip and pin cards, consumers are free to put their phone away while the transaction processes.
-There is no inserting, PIN codes or swiping, and as a payment method it is exempt from the PSD2 regulation in the EU.
+- Speed – With mobile wallets, consumers only need to present their phone, and they are free to go in seconds.
+Unlike chip and pin cards, consumers are free to put their phones away while the transaction processes.
+There is no inserting, PIN codes, or swiping, and as a payment method, it is exempt from the PSD2 regulation in the EU.